top of page

 Cost: None

 This STEM program selects a group of 50 students to the University of Maryland campus for a week-long summer program focusing on biomedical science research.
 Seminars and professional development sessions are available to students.
-Junior and senior students who have completed AP Biology and Chemistry curriculum before enrolling are eligible to participate in the program.
+Summer research programs for high school students are available for junior and senior students who have completed the AP Biology and Chemistry curriculum before enrolling.
 Transcripts and a letter of reference from a scientific instructor are required, as well as a personal statement describing an event or person that sparked the student’s interest in science.

 Cost: $250